Frequently Asked Questions

 Are there indeed two basic kinds of study-abroad opportunities at Centre?

 Yes.
-1) Centre runs its own recurring, long-term, group residential programs in Strasbourg, France (fall and spring); Merida, Mexico (fall and spring); and London (spring).
-Also, Centre students regularly participate in Centre-sponsored programs in England at the University of Reading (fall), in Yamaguchi, Japan (fall/CentreTerm), in Northern Ireland (fall or full year), in Glasgow, Scotland (fall), in Segovia, Spain (spring), in Regensburg, Germany (spring), and in Shanghai, China (fall/CentreTerm).
-2) Students also participate in specialized, January CentreTerm programs, whose locations change each winter, and a late May-early June Centre program in Strasbourg.
-Students may also participate in the many Kentucky Institute for International Studies programs.
-In addition, Centre runs “study away” programs in Washington DC and Chicago during both fall and spring.
+1) Centre runs its own recurring semester programs in Strasbourg, France (offered fall and spring); Merida, Mexico (offered fall and spring); and London (spring).
+Also, Centre students regularly participate in Centre-sponsored programs in England at the University of Reading (fall), in Yamaguchi, Japan (fall/CentreTerm), in Northern Ireland (offered fall or spring), in Glasgow, Scotland (fall), in Segovia, Spain (spring), in Regensburg, Germany (spring), and in Shanghai, China (fall).
+2) Students also participate in specialized, January CentreTerm programs, whose locations change each winter.
+Students may also participate in the many Kentucky Institute for International Studies programs; about 24 KIIS programs are offered each summer.
+In addition, Centre runs a “study away” program in Washington, D.C., during both fall and spring.

 How much extra does study-abroad cost here?

 The costs of our semester programs are the same as studying on the main Danville campus, with the exception that students pay a $375 surcharge and their airfare.
 The additional costs of the specialized, January CentreTerm programs vary from about $2,600 to $4,200.